still-n0thing/Hospice/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The Hospice is a web-based hospital management portal that allows healthcare professionals to efficiently manage patient information, medical records, appointments, and billing.
+Hospice is a web-based hospital management portal that allows healthcare professionals to efficiently manage patient information, medical records, appointments, and billing.
 The project utilizes the Flask web framework to create a simple and intuitive user interface, while SQLite is used as the backend database to store and retrieve data.

 One of the main benefits of this project is that it provides a centralized location for healthcare professionals to access patient information, reducing the need for paper-based records and manual data entry.
 This can help improve the accuracy and efficiency of data management, ultimately leading to better patient outcomes.

 By deploying the project to Google Cloud, the portal can be accessed from anywhere with an internet connection, allowing healthcare professionals to access patient information and manage their workload remotely.
 This can help improve communication and collaboration between healthcare professionals, leading to a more coordinated approach to patient care.

-Overall, the Hospice a hospital management portal is a valuable tool for healthcare professionals, offering a simple and effective way to manage patient information and streamline administrative tasks.
+Overall, Hospice a hospital management portal is a valuable tool for healthcare professionals, offering a simple and effective way to manage patient information and streamline administrative tasks.

 ### Built With